weirdpattern/tipit/tips/powershell/general/function-structure.md

 | :-----------: | ------------- | -------------------------------------- |
 | :exclamation: | name          | The name of the function to be created |

-Use Param() to declare all parameters the function can receive Use Begin{} to declare code that must be executed at the beginning of the function.
+Use Param() to declare all parameters the function can receive.
+Use Begin{} to declare code that must be executed at the beginning of the function.
 It gets executed once per function call.
 Use Process{} to declare code that must be executed per item in the pipeline.
 Required when ValueFromPipeline or ValueFromPipelineByPropertyName are used.
 Use End{} to declare code that must be executed at the end of the function.
 It gets executed once per function call.

 ### Examples
 ```powershell